benkantor/EnvironmentWash/README.md

 To post a comment, simply navigate to the project page and use the new comment box found at the bottom of the page.

+### Create a project

+Users can create thier own project's by clicking the *Plan Project* button found in the navigation bar.

 ## Known Issues

 None currently